mathjax/MathJax/docs/source/options/TeX.rst

-   would ask the TeX processor to define two new macros:  ``\RR``, which produces a bold-face "R", and ``\bold{...}``, which takes one parameter and set it in the bold-face font.
+   would ask the TeX processor to define two new macros:  ``\RR``, which produces a bold-face "R", and ``\bold{...}``, which takes one parameter and sets it in the bold-face font.

 .. describe:: MAXMACROS: 10000

-   Because a definition of the form ``\def\x{\x} \x`` would cause MathJax to loop infinitely, the `MAXMACROS` constant will limit the nuber of macro substitutions allowed in any expression processed by MathJax.
+   Because a definition of the form ``\def\x{\x} \x`` would cause MathJax to loop infinitely, the `MAXMACROS` constant will limit the number of macro substitutions allowed in any expression processed by MathJax.

 .. describe:: MAXBUFFER: 5*1024